-I’d suggest common-sense guideline on tardiness and attendance expectations.
+I’d suggest a common-sense guideline on tardiness and attendance expectations.
 It could be as simple as stating: “The expectation is for you to be clocked in and ready to work at the set start time.
 We understand emergencies will arise but would expect that to occur no more than one to two times per month.”

 If you have an individual with a constant issue, take that person out to lunch and learn more.
 Simply giving the employee “shop jabs” or sarcastic joking will not change any behavior.
-Human nature comes into play, and when the problem is addressed in a more formal manner with agreed upon next steps, behavior is likely to change.
+Human nature comes into play, and when the problem is addressed in a more formal manner with agreed-upon next steps, behavior is likely to change.

 Also, consider using a time clock system where employees can clock in at the shop or on their phones in the field.
-It is a great way not only for you, but for the employees to monitor their timeliness.
+It is a great way not only for you but for the employees to monitor their timeliness.
 The employees might not feel their lateness is excessive, but seeing it in black and white on their time cards could give them the perspective they need.
 It’s easier to hold concrete discussions about tardiness if you accurately track time and can show how frequently employees are tardy.